sanyuan0704/island.js/docs/en/guide/navbar.md

 The nav bar is very important for a website.
 It allows users to quickly jump between different pages of the website, and also allows users to quickly find some important information on the website.

+## Custom NavBar

-Island.js default theme has built-in navbar module, you can configure it in `themeConfig.navbar`:
+You can add custom navbar in `themeConfig.navbar`:

 ```js
 import { defineConfig } from 'islandjs';